-In the process of completing a postgraduate programme in the University of Malaya and being awarded the degree, a candidate may be required to submit a research project or dissertation or thesis, depending on the requirements of the specific programme.
+In the process of completing a postgraduate programme and being awarded the degree by the Universiti Malaya, a candidate may be required to submit a research report or dissertation or thesis, depending on the requirements of the specific programme.

-The terms "research project", "dissertation" and "thesis" are defined as follows:
+The terms "research report", "dissertation" and "thesis" are defined as follows:

-- Research project refers to the documentation of the research component prepared and submitted by the candidate for the award of the Master's programme by coursework. - Dissertation refers to the documentation of the original research prepared and submitted by the candidate for the award of the degree for the Master's programme by research, and by mixed mode as well as Doctoral programme by coursework and by clinical coursework. - Thesis refers to the documentation of the original research prepared and submitted by the candidate for the award of the degree for the Doctoral programme by research, and mixed mode.
+- Research Report refers to the documentation of research prepared and submitted by the candidate for the award of a Master's degree by Coursework or Master's Degree by Clinical which may include research paper, research project, project paper, project report and research outcome concerned known by whatsoever name; - Dissertation refers to the documentation of the original research prepared and submitted by the candidate for the award of a Master's degree by Research, and Master's Degree by Mixed Mode as well as Doctoral degree by Coursework and Doctoral degree by Clinical; - Thesis refers to the documentation of the original research prepared and submitted by the candidate for the award of a Doctoral degree by Research and Doctoral degree by Mixed Mode.